-In this article, we’ll define the terms cryptocurrency, token and analyse what distinguishes them from one another.
+In this guide, we’ll define the terms cryptocurrency and token, and analyse what distinguishes them from one another.

 What are cryptocurrencies?

-A cryptocurrency is a digital currency that uses cryptography to secure and verify its transactions chronologically, recording them in a decentralised and immutable ledger known as blockchain.
+A cryptocurrency is a digital currency that uses cryptography to secure and verify its transactions, recording them in a decentralised and immutable ledger known as blockchain.

-There are around 1,700 cryptocurrencies, a number which is guaranteed to grow over the coming years.
+There are currently around 2,500 cryptocurrencies, a number which is guaranteed to grow over the coming years.
 They can be used as a medium of exchange or a store of value, and are traded in many exchanges around the world.

-Cryptocurrencies can be divided into two categories: those that are supported by their own blockchains like Ethereum and Bitcoin (BTC), and those that are built on top of other blockchains, also known as tokens.
-ERC20 tokens such as 0x and Jibrel Network Token (JNT) are examples of the latter.
+Cryptocurrencies can be divided into two categories: those that are supported by their own blockchains, like Ethereum and Bitcoin (BTC), and those that are built on top of other blockchains, also known as tokens.

 A useful way to distinguish between an independent cryptocurrency and a token is to ask the question: Is this crypto independent from other platforms or is it supported by a pre-existing blockchain?

-While Ethereum is an independent cryptocurrency with its own native token Ether (ETH), ERC20 tokens such as 0x, JNT or OmiseGo (OMG) are tokens that would not exist without Ethereum’s platform.
+While Ethereum is an independent cryptocurrency with its own native token, Ether (ETH), ERC20 tokens such as 0x, JNT, and OmiseGo (OMG) are tokens that would not exist without Ethereum’s platform.

 What are tokens?

-That organisation creates it in the context of a specific business model so that it can encourage user interaction and distribute rewards among its network’s participants.
+An organisation creates tokens in the context of a specific business model so that it can encourage user interaction and distribute rewards among its network’s participants.
 These tokens have several uses, but they can be divided into security tokens and utility tokens.

 Security tokens are similar to traditional shares because their value is derived from a tradable external asset.